UCMJ ARTICLE 120

 The Uniform Code of Military Justice doesn't care whether the accuser is a service member or a civilian.
 If the allegation involves someone in uniform, the system engages fully.
 Even without physical evidence or witness accounts, a sexual misconduct allegation can trigger a full-scale criminal investigation.
 That can lead to confinement, trial, and separation from service.
 For the accused, that means benefits, rank, retirement, and long-term future can all be put in jeopardy rapidly.

-A conviction under UCMJ Article 120 doesn’t end with a guilty verdict.
-It almost always includes a punitive discharge, loss of pay and benefits, mandatory sex offender registration under DoD and SORNA rules, and in the most extreme cases, life imprisonment.
-But even those who aren’t convicted can still face separation or career-ending outcomes.
-The reality is this: to build a defense, you first have to understand the charge, how it’s structured, where your actions fit, and what legal threshold the government has to meet.
-That’s not legal theory.
-It’s step one in protecting your future.
+A conviction for rape or sexual assault under UCMJ Article 120 results in mandatory dishonorable discharge and can include life imprisonment for rape or up to 30 years for sexual assault.
+Convictions for aggravated sexual contact or abusive sexual contact authorize (but do not mandate) dishonorable or bad conduct discharge, with sentences up to 20 years and 7 years respectively.
+All Article 120 convictions trigger mandatory sex offender registration under DoD and SORNA requirements.
+But even those who aren't convicted can still face separation or career-ending outcomes.
+The reality is this: to build a defense, you first have to understand the charge, how it's structured, where your actions fit, and what legal threshold the government has to meet.
+That's not legal theory.
+It's step one in protecting your future.

 DEFINING RAPE, SEXUAL ASSAULT, AND CONTACT OFFENSES UNDER UCMJ ARTICLE 120